paufregi/galaxy-merchant-guide/README.md

 prok is V
 pish is X
 tegj is L
+hnga is C
+mpor is D
+atre is M
 glob glob Silver is 34 Credits
 glob prok Gold is 57800 Credits
 pish pish Iron is 3910 Credits